Climate of Barcelona: Sunshine

 Sunshine duration is 2,524 hours per year, from 138 - average 4.5 hours of sunshine per day in December to 310 - average 10 hours of sunshine per day in July.
-This is the middling value for the southern half of Europe because in this part of the continent, sunshine duration varies from about 2,000 to about 3,000 hours per year.
-However, this is 60% larger value than in northern half of Europe, where sunshine duration is around 1500 hours per year.
-In winter Barcelona has about three times the sun duration of northern Europe.
-Barcelona has the UV index close to that of Madrid, differentiating only in the month of March but in the average with the same value being equal to 5, the value varies from 9 (June and July) to 1 (December).
+Barcelona has an average seasonal UV index close to that of Madrid, different only in March but with the same annual average of 5, with the values varying from 9 in June and July to 1 in December.
 Although at about the same latitude New Haven, Connecticut has values a little lower than Barcelona but still close.

 Daylight

-Barcelona enjoys one of the most optimal number of hours of winter daylight in Europe.
-Days in winter are not as short as in the northern part of the continent, the average hours of daylight in December, January and February is 10 hours (for comparison: London or Moscow or Warsaw - about 8 hours).
+In winter, days are not as short as in the northern part of the continent, as the average hours of daylight in December, January and February is 10 (for comparison: London or Moscow or Warsaw - about 8 hours).

 Precipitation

-Barcelona has on average only 55 precipitation days a year, therein average several rainy days per month (≥ 1 mm), ranging from 2 in July to 6 in October.
+Barcelona has on average only 55 precipitation (≥ 1 mm) days a year, therein average several rainy days per month, ranging from 2 in July to 6 in October.
 The average annual precipitation is less than 640 mm (25 inches), ranging from 20 mm (0.79 inch) in July to 91 mm (3.58 inch) in October.

-As the city lies on a leeward location relative to the westerlies, the largest amounts of rainfall in the cold season are produced by easternly (backdoor) cold fronts or "Levanters", which can last several days and be enhanced when an Atlantic cutoff travels through the Straits of Gibraltar into the Alboran Sea.
-So although Atlantic cyclones usually produce little or no precipitation at all, the slipstream effect ("rebuf" in Catalan) behind a cold front or a trough, when N-NW winds from the Ebro valley ("mestral") and the easternmost Pyrenees ("tramuntana") converge around Barcelona, brings rain or, in case of enough low temperatures, snow, as in November 1999.
+As the city lies on a leeward location relative to the westerlies, the largest amounts of rainfall in the cold season are produced by easternly (backdoor) cold fronts or "Levanters", which can last several days and be enhanced when an Atlantic cutoff travels through the Straits of Gibraltar and the Alboran Sea.
+So although Atlantic cyclones usually produce little or no precipitation at all, the slipstream effect (rebuf in Catalan) behind a cold front or a trough, when N-NW winds from the Ebro valley ("mestral") and the easternmost Pyrenees ("tramuntana") converge around Barcelona, brings rain or, in case of enough low temperatures, snow, as in November 1999.
 Especially in summer, when sea surface temperature (SST) is higher, convective precipitation can happen in the form of warm rain (i.e. from the coalescence of water droplets without ice formation) instead of a conventional thunderstorm.
 Either way, these storms can be heavy and lead to flash floods in the lowest parts of the city.